-The photographer and their team is someone that is around for the entire day... it's quite important that you trust and enjoy the company of your photographer.
+The photographer is someone that is around for the entire day... it's more relaxing when you trust and enjoy the company of your photographer.

-I meet with local clients in my studio where you can see hundreds of weddings from beginning to end, as well as browse images from full weddings (actual images that I'd provide a client).
+I meet with local clients in my studio where you're welcome to see hundreds of weddings from beginning to end.

 I'm also into photography/a professional photographer.
 What type of gear do you use and can you teach me some techniques?